Toronto streetcar system loops: Humber Loop

+Humber Loop is located just west of the Humber River at the western end of the Queensway private right-of-way.
 Humber consists of two separate anticlockwise loops: one loop turns cars coming from the east via the Queensway; the other turns cars coming from the west via Lake Shore Boulevard.
-It is a turnback point for streetcars on the 501 Queen from Neville Park Loop and Long Branch Loop, located south of the Queensway, just west of the Humber River.
-The loops are on a section of a private right-of-way that connects tracks on the Queensway to the east and Lake Shore Boulevard to the west.
+There is also a double-track through-route that connects the Queensway to Lake Shore Boulevard, bypassing the two loops.
+Humber Loop is the western terminal for route 501 Queen and the eastern terminal for route 507 Long Branch.
+It is also a through stop for 501 Queen streetcars operating in late evening to Long Branch Loop and peak-period 508 Lake Shore streetcars operating between Long Branch Loop and Broadview Station.

 Kipling Loop

-Kipling is an anticlockwise loop on the west side of Kipling Avenue, north of Lake Shore Boulevard, located at 43°35′55.8″N 79°31′03.3″W. It is a possible turnback point for westbound 501 Queen streetcars.
+Kipling is an anticlockwise loop on the west side of Kipling Avenue, north of Lake Shore Boulevard, located at 43°35′55.8″N 79°31′03.3″W. It is a possible turnback point for westbound 501 Queen (during late evenings), 507 Long Branch (during daytime and early evenings), and 508 Lake Shore (during peak periods) streetcars.
 Streetcars can turn from Lake Shore either eastbound or westbound onto Kipling northbound to enter the loop, and exit onto Kipling southbound, leading to Lake Shore eastbound.
 The loop was once known as New Toronto Loop.

-There is no bus access in this loop, although the 44 Kipling South previously looped here until it was extended to the former Lakeshore Asylum.
-The loop is used by the 145 Humber Bay Express, however.
+There is no bus access in this loop, although the 44 Kipling South previously looped here until it was extended to the former Lakeshore Asylum, as well as the 145A Downtown / Humber Bay Express before it was suspended.
+As of 2025, the loop is used by the 110C Islington South as its southern terminus.

 Long Branch Loop

 Long Branch is an anticlockwise loop northwest of Lake Shore Boulevard West and Brown's Line.
-It is the western terminus for 501 Queen routes.
+It is the western terminus for 501 Queen, 507 Long Branch, and 508 Lake Shore routes.